kendopunk/stencil-vizzle/README.md

 ###  Quick Example w/ Unpkg ```<script>``` Tag

 A simple, customizable bar chart using user-specified property -> attribute mappings.
 See the individual READMEs for information on available attributes and how to use them.
+Additional ready-to-use examples can be found in the [examples folder](./examples).

 ```html
 <!DOCTYPE html>